-The Congressional-Executive Commission on China is currently soliciting resumes for summer internships (paid) in Washington, D.C., working on Chinese human rights and rule of law issues.
+The Congressional-Executive Commission on China is currently soliciting resumes for spring internships (paid) in Washington, D.C., working on Chinese human rights and rule of law issues.
 Interns must be U.S. citizens.
-The application deadline is March 1, 2010.
+The application deadline is December 1, 2010.

 The Congressional-Executive Commission on China (www.cecc.gov) is offering paid internships to qualified undergraduates, graduate students, or recent graduates this coming summer in Washington, D.C.
 Interns must be U.S. citizens.
-The application deadline is March 1 , 2011 for the Summer 2011 internship that runs from June to August, 2011.
-Summer internships are generally full-time; interns are expected to work 40 hours per week.
+The application deadline is December 1, 2010 for the Spring 2011 internship that runs from February to May 2011.
+Spring internships are part-time; interns are expected to work from 15 to 20 hours per week.
 See application instructions below.

 CECC internships provide significant educational and professional experience for undergraduates, graduate students, or recent graduates with a background in Chinese politics, law, and society, and strong Chinese language skills.